diem-ai/datascience-projects/sentiment_mining/readme.md

 ### Data Structure
 ### Data Distribution
 ### Preprocessing Data
+- The reviews contains many unexpected characters such as puntuation, numeric or meaningless words.
 ## 3. Machine Learning Pipeline
 ### Split Dataset into train/set
 - Divide dataset into 80% train and 20% test.